The Creative Principle

 The poet and anthropologist Frederick Turner, in his book Beauty, The Value of Values [1991], associates beauty and shame: “Beauty exists only in the accepted presence of shame.”
 As modern people, we deflect our shame (for the physicality of our reproductive and consuming selves, for the inequality of the gifts we have been given, for our painful awareness of our uniqueness and aloneness) into the more comfortable states of guilt and critique.
 But owning up to our shame as humans, we find ourselves in the presence of beauty.
 For Turner, art and religious ritual helped us accept and therefore evolve out of the desperate and shameful animals we came from and believe in our own beauty.

-I have always sought places and made small rituals around them which celebrate beauty.
+I have always sought places, and made small rituals around them, which celebrate beauty.
 It might be a particular tree which provided a chiaroscuro light which I could enjoy on the page of a notebook in which I was writing.
 The steam coming off a cup of hot tea, drunk in a ritual manner.
 A path through a garden which was always surprising at the same time as being familiar.
 Imagining Chinese Taoist poets helped me find these special places.
 They also enabled me to keep my living spaces simple so as to enjoy the sweep and change of nature as it blew through them.
 This might seem to be a static process, but to feel the harmonic at the base of the world, some quiet is needed.

 Turner, in the book mentioned above, brings to bear “the new mathematics, physics, and chemistry of nonlinear nondeterministic dynamical systems” to show that “beauty is the creative principle of the universe, the feedback process that generates an ordered world with a chaotic boundary in time.”
 It is also the fundamental source of truth and at the core of our moral conscience.
 Turner’s description of the world has, for a long time now, underpinned my own worldview.